ECMAScript rewrite of owobot11, a Minecraft bot for the Kaboom server and clones

 botv12

-It supports all Minecraft client versions from 1.20.6 to 1.21.4 that are supported by node-minecraft-protocol.
+It supports all Minecraft server versions from 1.21.1 to 1.21.8 that are supported by node-minecraft-protocol.
+It is primarily developed using Kaboom or clones, but it should work on other servers with reduced functionality.

 How to install?